 Our Head of Corporate Responsibility, who is part of the People Directorate and who reports to the Director of People acts as our lead anti-slavery champion responsible for guiding the business on best practice and raising staff awareness.
-Our Operations Executive has collective responsibility for directing and reviewing this programme and the annual modern slavery statement.
-The statement is also approved by the Partnership Council, Shoosmiths' highest decision-making body.
+Our Executive Board has collective responsibility for directing and reviewing this programme and the annual modern slavery statement.
+The statement has been approved by the Partnership Council, Shoosmiths' highest decision-making body.

 Externally Shoosmiths is a United Nations Global Compact participant and a member of the Network UK.
-We report annually on our progress against the 10 principles relating to human rights, labour, environment and anti-corruption.
-You can read our Communication on Progress reports here.
-We have been a member of the United Nations Global Compact UK Network Modern Slavery Working Group since May 2016.
+We report annually on our progress against the 10 principles relating to human rights, labour, environment and anti-corruption which with effect 2023 has changed to an annual online Communication on Progress platform.
+You can find Shoosmiths' details here and you can read our previous Communication on Progress reports here.
+We have been a member of the United Nations Global Compact Network UK Modern Slavery Working Group since May 2016.
 Members represent a number of industry sectors and share ideas, information and best practice.
-In June 2022 we will take part for the sixth consecutive year in the annual peer review of member slavery and human trafficking statements.
+In July 2023 we will take part for the seventh consecutive year in the annual peer review of member slavery and human trafficking statements.